enjoymrban/hausarbeit_webapp/Readme.md

 ## Running the tests

-To run the tests an additional Library needs to be imported for IntelliJ IDEA follow these steps:
+To run the tests an additional Library needs to be imported.
+For IntelliJ IDEA follow these steps:
 File ---> Project Structure ---> Modules ---> Add (green cross) ---> JAR's or directories ---> add this path
 ```
 C:\Users\Silvan Knecht\Documents\GitHub\hausarbeit_webapp\hausarbeit_webapp\javaExternalLibrary\java-json.jar